frosenberg/zk-pcache/README.md

 # Zookeeper PathCache implementation

-Take from [here](https://github.com/skynetservices/zkmanager) and extracted to be standalone.
+Taken from [here](https://github.com/skynetservices/zkmanager) and extracted to be standalone.

 ### Run tests